Whole baked sea bass with roasted new potatoes, bacon, peas and broad beans in white wine, a delicious and easy-to-cook complete meal.

 - Add the oil to a roasting tin that is big enough to hold both fish.

-- After the potatoes have had 12 mins transfer to the baking tray and toss in the oil and add a little more salt.
+- Transfer the drained par-boiled potatoes to the baking tray and toss in the oil.

 - Roast in the oven for 15 mins at 200°C or 400°F.